Simon-Kral/kanban-board/README.md

 ## Further help
 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.dev/tools/cli) page.

+# Backend
+This Backend was generated with [Django]([https://github.com/angular/angular-cli](https://www.django-rest-framework.org/)) version 5.1.1.

+## Before you start
+Python and pip is required to install this project.

+## Python Virtual Environment
+Create a virtual environment `python -m venv env` in the backend-folder.
+Then activate the virtual environment:
+- for Windows: `env\Scripts\activate`
+- for Linux/MacOS: `source env/bin/activate`

+## Requirements
+Install the required packages `pip install -r requirements.txt`.

+## Setup Database
+make and apply the Migrations:
+- `python manage.py makemigrations`
+- `python manage.py migrate`

+## Run the Backend-Server
+`python manage.py runserver`

+## Optional
+Create an admin-user `python manage.py createsuperuser`

+Your Backend is now ready to be utilized by the Frontend.